Your Holistic Guide to Perimenopause and Menopause

 This may mean saying 'no' more often, cutting back on work responsibilities if this is an option, delegating more and sharing the load, and getting rid of unnecessary commitments (as well as not trying to do too much!)

 Even practical things like meal delivery boxes and hiring a cleaner (if this is financially an option), or sharing transport/after-school care of your children with other parents can make a big difference.
-Getting your spouse on board to share the load is also a great idea if possible (feel free to share this blog post with them if they need an explanation why 😉)
+Getting other household members on board to share the load is also a great idea if possible.

 We take a deep dive into how stress works, how the mind and body are connected, and practical evidence based ways to reduce stress (and improve your ability to manage it) in our Reboot and Take control of your Stress courses.